Minghao Guo

 Bio

-I am a third-year Ph.D. student at Computer Science & Artificial Intelligence Laboratory (CSAIL) at MIT, supervised by Prof. Wojciech Matusik.
-Before coming to MIT, I received my M.Phil. from the Chinese University of Hong Kong, supervised by Prof. Dahua Lin.
-I got my Bachelor's degree from Tsinghua University.
+I am a fourth-year Ph.D. student in the Computational Design & Fabrication Group at MIT CSAIL, supervised by Prof. Wojciech Matusik.
+Before coming to MIT, I received my M.Phil. from The Chinese University of Hong Kong, supervised by Prof. Dahua Lin.
+I obtained my Bachelor's degree from Tsinghua University.

 Publications